 When you arrive to pick up your rental, you'll need a valid driver's license as well as a local drivers permit.
 Most agencies offer them right on site, but in some cases you'll need to purchase one from the Central Police Station in downtown Saint George's.
 They cost $12(USD) and you will not be required to take a driving test.

 In Grand Anse, you'll often need to be 25 or older to rent a car, though in some cases you may find someone to rent to you if you are over 21.

-Review the table below which lists the various area rental agencies.
+View the following table which lists the array of area vehicle rental agencies.

 |(473) 444-5180||Le Phare Bleu Petit Calivigny - Grand Anse|

 |(473) 444-4786||Dusty Highway - Grand Anse|

 |(473) 443-2293||Grand Anse|

 |M&M Maitland Motor Sales & Rental||(473) 444-4022||Grand Anse|

 |Reggie's Car Rental||(473) 440-6374||Mont Tout - Grand Anse|